Our Instructors

 Currently, Eli enjoys teaching beginners and helping them develop a passion for music.
 His patience and understanding make him a valuable instructor for anyone just starting out on their musical journey.
 In addition to teaching, he can also be found filling in for bands that need drummers or guitarists, while also working on his own music.
 He is currently completing his undergraduate degree in Jazz Studies.

-Ginger Piersol, Voice, Piano, Music for Little Ones
+Ginger Piersol, Voice, Piano, Intro to the Instruments

 Ginger came from the San Joaquin Valley to pursue her love of music at San Jose State University, where she completed her bachelor’s of music in music education with a focus in choral studies.
 She has been playing piano for 19 years and singing for just as long.
 Her interest in teaching music blossomed in high school, where her choir teacher inspired her to pursue teaching.
 Ginger enjoys singing in a choral setting and previously sang in San Jose State’s Concert Choir and Choraliers, travelling with the latter in 2022 to perform in the Western Region ACDA conference.
 She now sings with Peninsula Cantare.